Belmont Anti-Tank Ditch

 The Belmont Anti-Tank Ditch was an anti-tank trench constructed in 1942 as part of the southern perimeter defensive system of the Port of Newcastle, New South Wales, Australia, as part of Fortress Newcastle during World War II.
 The anti-tank ditch was located 12 kilometres south of Newcastle, south of the town of Belmont.

 At the time it was anticipated that the Imperial Japanese Army may attempt a beach landing between Belmont and Swansea Channel along Nine Mile Beach.
 Barbed wire fencing and machine gun emplacements were constructed along the entire length of Nine Mile Beach.

-The anti tank ditch was constructed where the sand spit peninsular is only about one kilometre in width and is partially taken up by Belmont Lagoon which is a large marshy lagoon which is connected to Lake Macquarie by Cold Tea Creek.
+The anti-tank ditch was constructed where the sand spit peninsula is only about one kilometre in width and is partially taken up by Belmont Lagoon which is a large marshy lagoon which is connected to Lake Macquarie by Cold Tea Creek.

-Cold Tea Creek was dredged and straightened and the creek formed the anti tank ditch, which was designed to prevent enemy tanks proceeding north to Newcastle.
+Cold Tea Creek was dredged and straightened and the creek formed the anti-tank ditch, which was designed to prevent enemy tanks proceeding north to Newcastle.

 Anti-tank defences included two interlocking rows of concrete tetrahedrons tank traps or Dragons Teeth were located on the southern bank of the ditch to obstruct the movement of tanks.
 Twenty seven acres of dense scrubland to the immediate south of the ditch was cleared to deny cover to enemy forces and pile driven vertical timber posts or Dumble Tank Stops were located every five feet along the northern bank of the ditch to form a vertical barrier to any tanks that gained access to the ditch.
 The concrete tetrahedrons and vertical timber posts extended in straight lines from within Lake Macquarie to the sea.